-The City of Medford focuses on preparing for, responding to and recovering from emergencies with assistance from the state and federal guidance the Health Department and Police Department, among other departments in the city maintain plans, drill and exercise plans, and work to update gaps in plans through the Mystic Valley Public Health Coalition, and Local Emergency Planning Committee.
+- The City of Medford focuses on preparing for, responding to, and recovering from emergencies.
+With assistance from the state and federal government, the Medford Health Department, the Medford Police Department, and other city departments, the City maintain plans, executes drills and exercise plans, and works to update gaps in plans through the Mystic Valley Public Health Coalition and Local Emergency Planning Committee.

 The City of Medford is a part of the Mystic Valley Medical Reserve Corps which is a volunteer based organization that trains and equips medical and non-medical members in advance to pool their resources when emergencies hit close to home.
-Volunteers would be called upon to assist their communities during large-scale emergencies, such as, influenza epidemic, natural disaster, public health crisis, or act of terrorism.
+Volunteers would be called upon to assist their communities during large-scale emergencies such as influenza epidemic, natural disaster, public health crisis, or an act of terrorism.
 The unit NEEDS Volunteers with YOUR EXPERTISE, join today!!
 GET INVOLVED!

 Staying informed and updated on hazards that could impact our communities is important in being prepared.
 Massachusetts is susceptible to many natural disasters including floods, hurricanes and tropical storms, severe winter weather and much more.
 There is also the risk of man-made disasters including hazardous materials incidents, nuclear power plant incidents, power outages, transportation accidents, water supply problems and terrorism.

 Being aware of the types of emergencies that can occur is critical.
 Learn about the risk and prepare now by staying informed before and/or during the emergency.

 It is important to proactively subscribe to several information sources including local, state and national sources.
 During emergencies you may need many different sources as some may be compromised due to the nature of the event.

 Here are some of the primary ways to get information during an emergency: